kippesikgithub/esp_motion_mmwave/README.md

 ### Step 1
 Collect your Boards, sensors and code.
+The code uses the native LD2410 Esphome integration now, and does not need any additional files anymore.

 ### Step 2
 Connect the hardware and get an usb cable for uploading firmware to your ESP32.